 - Price $1,000 and Up

-Both the Dutch Shepherd and the German Shepherd have some differences in how the breeds originated, as well as how they were bred over time.
+Both the Dutch Shepherd and the German Shepherd have some differences in how the breeds originated and how they were bred over time.
 Let’s learn a little bit more about each breed.

 The Dutch Shepherd hails from the Netherlands and came to be in the 19th century.
 Farmers were on the lookout for a versatile dog that could assist them with everything.
 From herding the cows to pulling heavily laden dairy carts to the markets.
-And keeping the chickens from the veg patch and looking after the kids at night.
-This guy is a jack of all trades, and he did it all.
+He was a pro at keeping the chickens from the vegetable patch and looking after the kids at night.
+This guy was a jack of all trades and did it all.

 The German Shepherd breed was created at the turn of the 19th century.
 A German officer wanted to create the ultimate herding breed, and he took the finest specimens from the different districts in Germany.
-His owners soon realized just how good he was, and he is now thought of as one of the hardest working all-around canines.
+His owners soon realized how good he was, and he is now considered one of the hardest-working all-around canines.
 This guy is also a jack of all trades.

-According to the AKC, the German Shepherd is, in 2020, ranked as the second most popular dog breed in America.
+According to the AKC, the German Shepherd, in 2022, ranked as the fourth most popular dog breed in America.
 And this is a similar story across the globe.
 He first came to America at the turn of the 20th century.
-He suffered slightly due to the hatred caused by the War Worlds and all things German, but he quickly recovered after starring in a few Hollywood roles.
+He suffered slightly due to the hatred caused by the world wars towards Germany, but he quickly recovered after starring in a few Hollywood roles.

 The Dutch Shepherd and the German Shepherd are similar in appearance to the untrained eye.
 But once you know what the differences are, you can see the distinction.
 The German Shepherd is the largest of the two breeds.
 He is stockier and squarer in his overall appearance compared to his Dutch cousin.

 Many describe the Dutch Shepherd as having a wedge-shaped head.
-Dutch Shepherds are often mistaken for both the German Shepherd or the Belgian Malinois, because of their similar good looks.
+Dutch Shepherds are often mistaken for both the German Shepherd and the Belgian Malinois because of their similar good looks.

 Their coat is their most significant difference.
-The Dutch Shepherd has the option of three jackets, which is a short coat, wire coat, and a long coat.
+The Dutch Shepherd has the option of three jackets: a short coat, a wire coat, and a long coat.
 The wire coat is curly and rough to the touch.

-The Dutch Shepherd has the option of one coat color, which is brindle, either with a gold or silver undertone.
+The Dutch Shepherd has the option of one coat color, brindle, with a gold or silver undertone.
 Breed lovers changed the breed standard so that he only had a brindle coat.
 Just so that he was distinctly different from other Shepherds in Europe.

-The German Shepherd has two options, which is a short coat and a long coat.
+The German Shepherd has two options: a short coat and a long coat.
 The German Shepherd has his typical black and tan colorings.
 With the choice of solid color coats such as the White German Shepherd, Black German Shepherd, or even the Blue German Shepherd.

-Thankfully, as they are both wary of strangers, they both make excellent watchdogs and will let you know when there is someone untoward about.
+Thankfully, as they are both wary of strangers, they both make excellent watchdogs and will let you know when someone is unsavory or suspicious.
 German Shepherds have picked up an unfairly aggressive reputation, but this is largely due to the sheer quantity of the number of German Shepherds owned as family pets.

-They are both fantastic with children, and as long as they are socialized well, they will both get along with other family pets too.
-Both breeds would both prefer a larger home, and access to a secure yard is a must.
+You may ask which is a better family dog, a German Shepherd vs. Dutch Shepherd.
+In truth, they are both fantastic with children and as long as they are socialized well, they will both get along with other family pets too.
+Both breeds would prefer a larger home, and access to a secure yard is necessary.
 They will both go stir-crazy if they are cooped up in an apartment for any length of time.